padok-team/docs-terraform-guidelines/terragrunt/context_pattern.md

 ### 🏗️ Files organisation

-There are a lot of ways to organise your files and include fonction.
+There are a lot of ways to organize your files and include function.
 Here is a proposition :

 - The root `terragrunt.hcl`
-  - Inputs of global parametre (Ex: tenant ID)
+  - Inputs of global parameter (Ex: tenant ID)
   - Generate function of `_settings.tf` file with backend configuration and Terraform provider and version
 - Every leaf layer
   - `input.hcl` that defines all inputs required
   - `terragrunt.hcl` describing includes with `input.hcl`, the root `terragrunt.hcl` and if needed the parent `module.hcl`

 ## ⚖️ Pros and cons